Theodor Kullak: Musical career

 His son Franz received his musical education at his father's Akademie; he and completed his studies under Karl Wehle and Henry Litolff in Paris, but abandoned a concert career because of a nervous complaint, and instead taught at the Neue Akademie where he succeeded his father as director upon his father's death in 1882.

 Kullak wrote a large amount of instructional piano music.
 His Die Schule des Oktavenspiels (The School of Octave Playing), published in 1848 and edited in 1877, is especially well known.
 His other music, including a piano concerto in C minor, and two sonatas, is very rarely played today.

 Theodor Kullak edited and annotated a 13-book edition of the piano works of Frédéric Chopin that was published by Schlesinger and co-issued by G. Schirmer, Inc. and others in the 1880s.
 He also edited the complete piano works of Felix Mendelssohn, including Songs Without Words, published by C. F. Peters.

-Among Kullak's many pupils were August Arnold, Alfred Grünfeld, Agathe Backer Grøndahl, Heinrich Hofmann, Alexander Ilyinsky, Leonard Liebling, Moritz Moszkowski, Silas Gamaliel Pratt, Julius Reubke, Nikolai Rubinstein, Xaver Scharwenka, Otto Bendix, Hans Bischoff, Amy Fay, James Kwast and Fred Werner.
+Among Kullak's many pupils were August Arnold, Alfred Grünfeld, Agathe Backer Grøndahl, Heinrich Hofmann, Alexander Ilyinsky, Leonard Liebling, Moritz Moszkowski, Silas Gamaliel Pratt, Julius Reubke, Nikolai Rubinstein, Xaver Scharwenka, Otto Bendix, Hans Bischoff, Amy Fay, James Kwast, Kathinka Paulsen White, and Fred Werner.
 Noted Bohemian pianist and composer Franz Bendel taught at the academy.